nikosmeds/terraform-aws-asg-example/README.md

 ## Chef

-Status: 0% complete.
+Status: 20% complete.
-In progress: Research and planning.
+In progress: Creating chef directory for chef-solo use.

 1. Install chefdk on server.
 2. Generate and configure server setup and apache cookbooks.